dhruvsaxena1998/rql/memory-bank/Project.md

 ## 5. Functional Specifications

 ### 5.1 Language Grammar
-The RQL grammar will be implemented using the Participle library.
+The REL grammar will be implemented using the Participle library.
 A simplified EBNF-like grammar is:

 ```
 Expression    = LogicalExpr